-This course is for students who have declared a major, have taken classes in the major, are ready to on-the-job experience in a paid or unpaid position and meet program-level minimum qualifications.
-An internship involves working in a skilled or professional level assignment in the area of a student's career technical or academic major or field of interest.
-Students, with faculty and employer approval, will apply college-acquired knowledge, skills and abilities as well as acquire new learning to prepare for a career in their chosen field.
-Students must work 75 paid hours or 60 nonpaid hours for each unit of credit earned.
-Students may earn up to 8 units per semester and repeat for a maximum of 16 units of work experience internship during community college attendance.
-Credit may be applied as electives toward graduation.
+(formerly 170A) This course is for students who have declared a major, have taken classes in the major, and are ready for on-the-job experience in a paid or unpaid position.
+An internship involves working in a skilled or professional level assignment in the area of a student's vocational or academic major or field of interest.
+Students, with faculty and employer approval, will apply college-acquired knowledge, skills and abilities as well as acquire new learning to prepare for a career in their chosen filed.
+Students must work 75 paid hours or 60 non-paid hours for each unit of credit earned.
+Students may earn a maximum of 16 units of occupational work experience internship during community college attendance which may be applied as electives toward graduation.
 12 units are transferable to CSU.
 SC